 Starting a European business is a big convenience.
 It’s particularly interesting to;

 Portugal is an absolute startup hub.
 Lisbon is host to the Web Summit and the number of tech startups moving to the city is incredible.
-It is an ideal entrepreneurship hub in Europe with immense networking possibility.
+It is an ideal entrepreneurship hub in Europe with immense networking possibilities.
 Being a Portuguese e-Resident will give you a foot in the door.

-Benefits of E-Residency
+Benefits Of E-Residency

 - Location Independence: As being an e-Resident will not have any stay requirement in Portugal, you can enjoy the status from anywhere in the world.